-In our study of Revelation chapter sixteen, we look at the complete wrath of God that is poured out on those who reject Him.
+In our study of Revelation chapter sixteen, we look at the complete wrath of God that is poured out on those who reject him.

 The first bowl is poured and it contained awful sores that broke out on those that had accepted the beast.
 This same type of plague was brought on Egypt, in Exodus 9, when God's people were enslaved there.
-Moses also prophesied that this plague would come upon God's people if they did not obey Him (see Deuteronomy 28).
-Once again, the sores will not affect God's people but will only occur on those that have rejected Him.
+Moses also prophesied that this plague would come upon God's people if they did not obey him (see Deuteronomy 28).
+Once again, the sores will not affect God's people but will only occur on those that have rejected him.

 The seas are turned to blood.
 This is not the blood of life as a blood from a living creature has oxygen and is red while blood from a dead man lacks oxygen and is dark.
 Throughout the Bible, the seas are a symbol of the nations.
 The nations rejected Christ and the blood that offered them a new life.
-Not only did they reject Him but they also killed His saints and they are being judged with that blood.
+Not only did they reject him but they also killed his saints and they are being judged with that blood.

 This is now the third time that this has happened in the Bible.
 In Exodus 7, the Nile River in Egypt was turned to blood as a sign to Pharaoh.
 In Revelation 8, the seas were turned into blood at the sounding of the second trumpet.
 But, this is much worse than the other two as all of the sources of fresh water on the earth are affected.
 People cannot live very long without fresh water and so many will die very quickly.
 We also see that an angel was in charge of the waters.
 We are familiar with the idea of angels being messengers of God but here we see they are actually put in charge of parts of creation.
 The angel that is in charge of the waters affirms the goodness and righteousness of God in this judgment.

 In Exodus 21, God prescribed the punishment for someone that wounded another person and it was to be "an eye for an eye".
-God is consistent in that the reason the waters were turned to blood was to avenge the shedding of the blood of His people.
+God is consistent in that the reason the waters were turned to blood was to avenge the shedding of the blood of his people.
 God had offered mercy and grace and it was rejected.
-Therefore, He is just and right in executing the prescribed punishment.
+Therefore, he is just and right in executing the prescribed punishment.

-It has become obvious to everyone that God is right in His judgment.
+It has become obvious to everyone that God is right in his judgment.
 Those that have been slain for their faith agree with the angel that is in charge of the waters.

 There is much talk today about global warming and whether or not it is going to happen.
 This passage tells us that it is coming but it is brought about by God and not by accident of man.
-Even as their skin burns from the sun, the people do not repent and turn to God but instead curse His name.
+Even as their skin burns from the sun, the people do not repent and turn to God but instead curse his name.

 The fifth judgment of God is poured out on the system and kingdom that was set up by Satan and the beast.
 God removes all light and they are plunged into total darkness.
-God is light and without Him a darkness that is so complete that you can feel it descends on the earth.
+God is light and without him a darkness that is so complete that you can feel it descends on the earth.
 We are also reminded that each of these judgments builds on the other so not only are the people in complete darkness but they also continue to deal with the sores from the first angel's bowl.
 Even as the judgment builds, the people do not repent but instead curse God.

-You can almost feel things building as this sixth angel's bowl drys up the Euphrates river in what is now southern Iraq.
+You can almost feel things building as this sixth angel's bowl dries up the Euphrates river in what is now southern Iraq.
 We see here that this is to prepare the way for kings from the east.
 This will be necessary for the armies to quickly cross the river with their armies to attack Jerusalem.

 As usual, John pauses between the sixth and seventh bowl to provide more details about an upcoming event.
 Here, he describes the evil spirits coming out of the unholy trinity (see Revelation 13).